RaheemWilson/info2180-project2/README.md

 # info2180-project2

-This is project 2 for Raheem Wilson, Ronae Johnson, Davaskye Debique, Nasha Frith
+This is project 2 for Raheem Wilson, Ronae Johnson, Davaskye DeBique, Nasha Frith